- >>Search All Programs

 - MBA Human Resource Management– Hawaii Pacific University Online– This degree program will provide the necessary courses for career advancement for mid-career professionals who want to specialize in human resources or get executive-level career positions within this field.
 The degree is focused on training career professionals, however, so undergraduate business degrees and work experience are a must.

 - MBA Human Resource Management– Utah State University -The Master of Science in Human Resources (MSHR) degree program elevates Human Resources to a dynamic, strategic perspective.
 A comprehensive, competency-based curriculum goes well beyond traditional to identifying, evaluating and understanding endemic human traits specific to individuals.
 Essential to the process is the ability to learn how to align characteristics best suited for a particular role within an organization.
+Utah State is featured in the America’s Best Online MBA degree ranking report.

 Pros & Cons